KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 The overhead of updating all these uniforms is far greater than multiplying in the vertex shader.

-The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separetely in the vertex shader results in noticeably better precision.
+The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separately in the vertex shader results in noticeably better precision.

 ```
 	"Tightening the Precision of Perspective Rendering"